A2ABaseAI/sdks/README.md

 ## 🛠 Tooling overview

-Both SDKs expose a unified `BaseAITool` enum that covers the full tool catalog.
+Both SDKs expose a unified `A2ABaseAITool` enum that covers the full tool catalog.

 Instead of configuring dozens of separate tools, you enable categories and get a coherent surface: